Christianity in the 1st century: Creeds and salvation

-The sources for the beliefs of the apostolic community include oral traditions (which included sayings attributed to Jesus, parables and teachings), the Gospels, the New Testament epistles and possibly lost texts such as the Q source and the writings of Papias.
+The sources for the beliefs of the apostolic community include oral traditions (which included sayings attributed to Jesus, parables and teachings), the Gospels, and the New Testament epistles.
+Recent scholarship is increasingly skeptical of positing hypothetical sources.

 The texts contain the earliest Christian creeds expressing belief in the resurrected Jesus, such as :

 [3] For I handed on to you as of first importance what I in turn had received: that Christ died for our sins in accordance with the scriptures, [4] and that he was buried, and that he was raised on the third day in accordance with the scriptures, (Note: See Why was Resurrection on "the Third Day"?
 Two Insights for explanations on the phrase "third day."
 According to Pinchas Lapide, "third day" may refer to :

 "Come, let us return to the Lord;

 for he has torn us, that he may heal us;

 he has struck us down, and he will bind us up.

 After two days he will revive us;